-Hydroponic farming is the production of produce in either indoor or outdoor locations without the use of soil.
+Hydroponic farming is the production of products in either indoor or outdoor locations without the use of soil.
 Instead, food is grown using mineral nutrient solutions in water to feed the plants.
-Hydroponic systems not only remove the necessity for large plots of agricultural land, but also reduce the water usage and harvesting time in comparison to traditional farming.
+Hydroponic systems not only remove the necessity for large plots of agricultural land but also reduce the water usage and harvesting time in comparison to traditional farming.
 In an era where the individual water footprint of various products is unsustainable, this system will revolutionize the food industry and reduce our impact on scarce resources.

-Alesca Life Technology is an example of a firm taking the next step forward, through the adaptive re-use of shipping containers that can be placed in different locations of a city, food can be provided within the proximity of urban centres.
+Alesca Life Technology is an example of a firm taking the next step forward, through the adaptive re-use of shipping containers that can be placed in different locations of a city, food can be provided within the proximity of urban centers.

 The introduction of drones is providing farmers with a perspective previously unattainable.
 This, relatively cheap technology include advanced sensors, low-cost aerial camera platforms and autopilot capabilities using GPS technology and give farmers the ability to view their crops from above.
 This view can detect and assess irrigation issues, pest infestations, plant health and provide soil analysis.

 In China, drone technology is soaring.
-DJI innovations and Ehang are two companies that have delivered developments into the field of agricultural.
+DJI innovations and Ehang are two companies that have delivered developments into the field of agriculture.
 Their technology has risen above other to become world leaders in drone equipment – investment into agricultural drones is a new concept but one with great potential.

-Over the next 10 years as affluence, urban population and consumption grows, changes are required within China’s food sector.
+Over the next 10 years as affluence, urban population and consumption grow, changes are required within China’s food sector.
 Implementation of innovative technology is beginning to improve farming, consumer safety, increase resource efficiency and access to fresh food.
 Understanding where the challenges are and how they need to be addressed is the first step.
 Continued investments from stakeholders will generate the response needed to implement innovation into the sector and help start change.

-Change will come only once we understand where the change needs to be made.
-Technologies can prove crucial to the future of the food sector and beyond in China but the need them to improve and to be economically viable options requires actions from along the value chain.
+Changes will come only once we understand where the change needs to be made.
+Technologies can prove crucial to the future of the food sector and beyond in China but they need to improve and to be economically viable options requires actions from along the value chain.
 The available resources must be leveraged to ensure a sustainable future, but action to address potential issues pertaining to food scarcity and security must be taken now in order to insure that future populations are provided for.